Jean Naggar

 Take a moment:

 READ THE GUEST BLOGS on the My Works page.
-Check out my Blog Please take a moment to add to the Comments!
+Check out my Blog.
+Please take a moment to add to the Comments!

 PERSONAL INFORMATION:

 Jean Naggar was born Jean Mosseri in Alexandria, Egypt on December 5th, 1937.
 She grew up in Cairo and attended the Gezira Preparatory School and the English School in Heliopolis before going to boarding school at Roedean School, Brighton, England.
+She and her family left Egypt in 1957 following the international Suez crisis.
+She attended Westfield College at London University and was awarded a BA Hons. degree from London University in 1960.

 In 1962 she married Serge Naggar and moved to New York City where she has lived ever since.
+She lives in Manhattan with her husband, Serge, and is the mother of three and grandmother of seven.

 PERSONAL NOTES: